-▶ Term Paper: Students will write a paper of between five and eight pages in length comparing three or more of the assigned countries on a particular dimension of government.
+• Term Paper: Students will write a paper of between five and eight pages in length comparing three or more of the assigned countries on a particular dimension of government.
 You will be assigned a dimension to investigate; however, you may choose which three (or more) countries to compare on that dimension.
 The paper should make use of relevant primary and secondary source materials, including (but not limited to) the assigned textbook and readings.
 This paper should be your own, individual work for this course.

-More details on this assignment will be provided in class early in the semester.
-This paper will be due on Monday, April 20th; it will count as 15% of your final grade in the course.
+More details on this assignment will be provided in class later in the semester.